oldramen/bottify-tt/README.md

 Alias (on the fly command creations).
 Economy (earn money by being active, spend it on stupid stuff).
 Networking (easily access other rooms in the hosted family).
+Toggles (/set limit 3 and /turn limit on are some examples).
+Notifications (preset notifications that appear at intervals).
+Run Multiple Commands (string commands together with &&).

-If you can't get this bot set up, you can get the hosted version for a small monthly fee [here](http://clients.yayramen.com/index.php/order)
+If you can't get this bot set up, you can get the hosted version for a small monthly fee [here](http://clients.yayramen.com/index.php/order).